 Student support and scholarships

-If you have not lived in the UK and are a citizen of a country outside of the European Economic Area then overseas fees will apply.
+If you do not meet the criteria for home fee status then overseas fees will apply.
 These fees vary between the different medical schools and can be found on their websites.
 The UK Council for International Student Affairs and the British Council offer support to help you work out how much money you will need.
 The UCAS website has some useful information on funding issues for overseas students.